blongworth/hgis/README.md

 ## To do

+-   Set up for acidification of samples under helium to produce diluted samples
+-   Test closed system with vial displacement.
 -   More repeated measurements under identical conditions to determine reproducibility
 -   Test breakthrough with new open split